 Some people believe that cooking fruits and vegetables robs them of essential nutrients.
-We all know vegetables play a vital role in our diets, as they support the normal functioning of our body.
-Providing our cells with vitamins, minerals, essential oils and fiber.
-There are several advantages of eating raw fruits and vegetables.
-Such as: Better quality, therefore you eat less to be satisfied with your nutritional needs.
-There is more flavor is raw vegetables and fruits so there is not need to add salt, sugar, spices or any other condiments that could give your digestive system problems.
-Raw vegetables and fruits can also protect you from acute diseases such as the flu, cold, measles,etc. Because a healthy body will not become diseased.
+We all know vegetables play a vital role in our diets, as they support the normal functioning of our body by providing our cells with vitamins, minerals, essential oils, and fiber.
+There are several advantages of eating raw fruits and vegetables, such as the following: they’re better quality, therefore you eat less to be satisfied with your nutritional needs.
+There is more flavor is raw vegetables and fruits so there is no need to add salt, sugar, spices or any other condiments that could give your digestive system problems.
+Raw vegetables and fruits can also protect you from acute diseases such as the flu, cold, measles,etc, because a healthy body will not become diseased.

 I made these raw rolls right before my dentist appointment when I had to get two teeth pulled out.
 It hurt!
 But now it's slowly starting to heal, and maybe soon I can get back to eating raw crunchy vegetables and fruits.
 Until then I would be enjoying a lot of soups.

 3 Tablespoons almond milk

 Raw vegetable roll ingredients:

 1/4 purple cabbage, shredded